davidemerson/nnix.com/content/reading/The_Way_of_Integrity.md

 "Don't ever mention the rules" is an excellent way to describe a lot of cultural pretense, I like that.
 Like secrecy, politeness is technically unnecessary but practically helpful at times.
 I don't believe there should never be cultural pretense, but I do believe it's helpful to recognize what pretense exists, and when that pretense is not of service.

+I know she's not advocating that we all revert to a hedonistic goblin mode, but it's hard to reconcile her notion of integrity and the possibility of existing in the presence of others.
+She doesn't offer a solution either.

+Ultimately, I think this is 1/3rd of a good book about dissonance stuffed with 2/3rds woo and superfluous metaphor.
+I'm conflicted about rating it, I'd give it a 2.5 if I allowed non integer ratings, but I don't, so it truncates to a 2.